tsender/AutomaticSceneGeneration/README.md

 - Border:

 Additional Requirements:
+- Every level must have one of these actors in it, as the AutoSceneGenWorker will use it to create the desired scene.
-* Go to World Settings --> World --> Navigation System Config --> Disable NullNavSysConfig.
+- Go to World Settings --> World --> Navigation System Config --> Disable NullNavSysConfig.
-* Go to World Settings --> Lightmass --> Check ForceNoPrecomputedLighting.
+- Go to World Settings --> Lightmass --> Check ForceNoPrecomputedLighting.

 ### AutoSceneGenVehicle Actor